AdobeDocs/commerce-webapi/src/pages/rest/tutorials/bulk-configurable-product/index.md

 # Create a configurable product using bulk APIs

-A system integrator can use Magento REST bulk APIs to perform actions on a large scale; such as, creating multiple customers and products, changing prices across an inventory, and assigning large groups of products to a specific warehouse, all within a single call.
+A system integrator can use Adobe Commerce REST bulk APIs to perform actions on a large scale; such as, creating multiple customers and products, changing prices across an inventory, and assigning large groups of products to a specific warehouse, all within a single call.

  To demonstrate how to use the REST bulk APIs, this tutorial will start with a _configurable product_.
 A configurable product is a parent product of multiple simple products.
 You define a configurable product so that the buyer must make one or more choices to select a product.
 For example, most clothing comes in a variety of colors and sizes.
 If you are offering a skirt in black, red, and blue colorways in sizes small, medium, and large, then you would create a configurable product with nine simple products, one for each combination of color and size.